usenocturne/nocturne/README.md

 $ sudo reboot
 ```

-Optionally for portable/car use, you can configure the Raspberry Pi to prioritize connecting to your phone's mobile hotspot as follows:
+If you would like to use Nocturne in a car, you can run the following commands to allow your phone's hotspot to provide internet:

 ```bash
 # SSH into Raspberry Pi